 You may have thought about getting a Jon boat if you're an avid angler.
 You may have seen some of them with poling platforms installed and you may have thought it would be too unsteady to use on the water.
 Especially in some waves.
 That's true, sometimes the small ones are not the most stable of fishing or poling platforms.

 Some Jon boat owners install a casting platform on the front of the boat instead to give them a little more foot room.
 So either a poling platform or casting platform is fine on these small boats, but there are some questions that need to be answered before you decide.

-Either way, you’ll need a good metal worker to install a Jon boat poling platform on your skiff.
-Many Jon boat models, including the 16′ G3 Jon boat, can be equipped with a customized poling platform, provided it doesn’t get in the way when duck hunting in it.
+Either way, you’ll need a wizard with metal to install a stable Jon boat poling platform on your skiff.
+Many Jon boat models on the bigger side can easily fit a customized poling platform on the back of the boat and it won't even get in the way when duck hunting in it.

 Is a Jon Boat Poling Platform Safe?

 Maybe adding on an improvised poling platform to your Jon boat seems like a bad move, many anglers do it and they adjust how they move on the boat to keep it as steady as possible.
 You don't want someone 280 lb. standing up on a platform in the back of a small Jon boat with no weight up front.
 It might be OK if everything balances just right, but then again it might not!

 Taking another person along on the trip to stay in the front of the boat will even the weight out and make sure the boat doesn't flip or become unsteady.
 In practice, many 2-person fishing teams hit the open water in a small Jon Boat and don't even come close to flipping it.
 As long as the person in front doesn't make any sudden move to rock the boat or unbalance it, you'll be fine.